barbatus/ng2-meteor-accounts/README.md

 Accounts services to be used in custom Angular 2 components.

-Wraps over API of different Meteor accounts packages, including 'accounts-base', 'accounts-password', 'accounts-facebook' etc.
+Wraps over API of different Meteor accounts packages, including "accounts-base", "accounts-password", "accounts-facebook" etc.

 Additionally, implements some login specific annotations for a convenience of API users.